sgmurphy/wordpress-plugins/custom-facebook-feed/README.txt

 * **Improve your SEO** as all of that quality keyword-rich Facebook content from posts and Facebook comments is directly embedded into your website
 * Display your Facebook content your way to perfectly match your website's style
 * **No Coding Required** - choose from tons of built-in customization options to create a truly unique feed of your Facebook content.
-* The Custom Facebook Feed plugin is **updated regularly** with new features, bug-fixes and API changes
+* The Custom Facebook Feed plugin is **updated regularly** with new features, bug-fixes and Facebook API changes
 * Support is quick and effective
 * We're dedicated to providing the **most customizable**, **robust** and **well supported** Facebook feed plugin in the world!